 How Judas Priest Polished ‘British Steel’ to Perfection

-Judas Priest's career arrived at a significant turning point in April 1980, when the metal veterans unveiled their aptly named sixth album, British Steel.
-The record would simultaneously shut the book on the group’s rise to fame throughout the '70s and launch them headlong into the new decade ... with worldwide stardom soon following.
+Judas Priest's career arrived at a significant turning point on April 14, 1980, when the metal veterans unveiled their aptly named sixth album, British Steel.
+The record would simultaneously shut the book on the group’s rise to fame throughout the '70s and launch them headlong into the new decade – with worldwide stardom soon following.

 Never mind that the Birmingham natives had already successfully stepped out of the formidable shadow cast by their hometown predecessors (and metal godfathers) Black Sabbath by carving a distinctive legacy of their own with epochal late-‘70s LPs like Sad Wings of Destiny, Sin After Sin and Stained Class.
 What’s more, after surviving, and even thriving amid punk’s vicious assault on all things pre-1976, Priest would now go toe-to-toe with bands they had actually inspired.

 Fortunately, singer Rob Halford, guitarists Glenn Tipton and K.K.
 Downing, and bassist Ian Hill were not averse to changing and adapting to the times in order to further their vision — as shown by the increasingly uncluttered and direct songs recorded for 1978’s Hell Bent for Leather.
-Unfortunately, drummer Les Binks felt otherwise, and so he handed in his resignation and was replaced by former Trapeze member Dave Holland ahead of British Steel, which effectively steered the band toward this new direction.
+After a dispute over his payment for the following year's Unleashed in the East live album, drummer Les Binks handed in his resignation and was replaced by former Trapeze member Dave Holland ahead of British Steel, which further steered the band toward this new direction.

 Before, Judas Priest songs like “Tyrant,” “Sinner” and “Victim of Changes” indulged in complex arrangements and multiple contrasting parts with almost prog-rock zeal; now, tracks such as “Breaking the Law,” “Metal Gods” and “Living After Midnight” followed a more linear approach.
 Three years earlier, those British Steel classics may have been rolled into a single song.
 But here they were focused, as were “Rapid Fire,” “Grinder” and “Steeler.”